+Mr Brainwash is the furthest thing form a true artist.
 There's many artists out there who're in it just for the money.
 Which isn't a great thing but money seems to make humans do most things in life.
-This is the last thing you want to hear from an artist when purchasing their work.
+And this is the last thing you want to hear from an artist when purchasing their work.

 Mr Brainwash seems to be just that.
 I first heard about him after watching Banksy's documentary Exit Through The Gift Shop.
 I should say we heard about him, no one knew Thierry Guetta before he was in this documentary, and a big part of it as well.